These rustically beautiful Morning Glory Muffins are moist and super delicious. They’re also loaded with fiber – and lots of great nutrition!

 - Add egg mixture to the flour mixture, and stir until evenly moistened (mixture will be quite thick).

-- Divide the batter among the cup wells of the prepared pans, filling almost to the top (about 7/8 full).
+Divide the batter among the cups of the prepared pans, filling almost to the top (about 7/8 full).

-- Divide the candied pecan mixture evenly among the muffins.
-Sprinkle each muffin with about 1/2 teaspoon of Demera sugar.
+- Divide the candied pecan mixture over the tops.
+Sprinkle each muffin with about 1/2 teaspoon of Demerara sugar.